Bingi-Man/LLM-Tweaks/README.md

     GPTQ with ExLlamaV2 is an excellent choice when you need high inference speed and significant memory reduction, especially on NVIDIA GPUs.

-Chapter 5: GGML/GGUF and llama.cpp - CPU and Cross-Platform Efficiency
+## 5: GGML/GGUF and llama.cpp - CPU and Cross-Platform Efficiency

     Topics:
         Introduction to GGML/GGUF Model Format